- Nanny Services

 A live-out nanny is very similar to a live-in nanny in terms of responsibilities, however, the nanny doesn’t live with you.
 Because of this a live-out nanny can work either full-time,working 8-10 hours, five days a week or part-time, 5 hours for four days a week.
 Of course, a nanny’s work schedule needs to work around your requirements so make sure that you discuss exactly what you need to make sure your nanny is perfectly suited.

-If you're looking for a nanny, get in touch with us today to discuss your requirements.
+If you're looking for a nanny, make sure to read our tips on how to interview a nanny and our helpful guide on the whole process.
+Get in touch with us today to discuss your requirements.
 Call 0800 121 4881 or fill in our online enquiry form and we will get back to you.